kapooraryan/kapooraryan/README.md

 #### Hackathons

 - Best use of Auth0 prize at the All in Hackathon by Major League Hacking.
+- Winner of Web3 in Healthcare track at the Web3Apps Hackathon by Major League Hacking

 #### Open Source